 - Accompanying a walker entitles you to walk alongside an alpaca walker but not to walk an alpaca yourself.

-- We sometimes take a llama on the walk as well as the alpacas.
-If you would rather not walk a llama please let us know.
+- We often take a llama on the walk as well as the alpacas.
+If you would like to walk a llama please let us know.

 - It is possible to accommodate single walkers but only in conjunction with another group so as to always have a minimum of 2 alpacas walking – as they are herd animals.